Rynchodon/ARMS/Player Readme.txt

 If Target Missiles is enabled, shoot missiles that are approaching the turret.
 If Target Meteors is enabled, shoot meteors that are approaching the turret.
 If Target Characters is enabled, shoot enemy characters.
-If a list of block targets is provided, shoot blocks.
+If a list of block targets is provided, shoot working blocks.
 If Target Moving Objects is enabled, shoot hostile grids that are approaching the turret.

 [h1]Settings[/h1]